 There are several reasons why garage door springs eventually break.
 Here are some of them:

 For some reason, rust can develop on the springs.
-When this happens, their lifespan will dramatically be reduced.
+When this happens, a garage door spring lifespan will dramatically be reduced.
 While the coils move back and forth, rust can increase the amount of friction on the parts.
 What’s more, corrosion on the spring can weaken the coils and eventually cause them to snap sooner than they’re supposed to.

 - Daily Wear and Tear